-Fortunately, the adjoining states of Arkansas, Louisiana, and Tennessee publish soybean variety trial (SVT) results each year, and results from some locations in these states can be used to supplement the information provided by the Mississippi SVT's.
+Fortunately, the adjoining states of Arkansas, Louisiana, and Tennessee publish results from soybean official variety trials (OVT) that are conduced each year, and results from some locations in these states can be used to supplement the information provided by the Mississippi OVT's when the latitudes are similar.

 In addition to yield, each state's results may also include varietal traits such as protein and oil content of harvested seed, height at maturity, maturity date or relative maturity, and tolerance/resistance to one or more disease and nematode pathogens.

-Measurements of and ratings for traits provided in the results of the Midsouth states' SVT's provide a source of information that corroborates and/or supplements that provided by seed companies for important characteristics of their varieties.
+Measurements of and ratings for traits provided in the results of the Midsouth states' OVT's provide a source of information that corroborates and/or supplements that provided by seed companies for important characteristics of their varieties.
 These information sources used together should provide effective resources to allow assessment of varietal traits that are considered important for the varied environments used in Mississippi soybean farming.

-The below table contains links to adjoining states' SVT websites.
+The below table contains links to Mississippi and adjoining states' OVT websites.
 Information in the table also includes test locations and their latitude, soil type and irrigation management at each location, and measurements reported in the results.
-Since the SVT's of these states will have several or many varieties that are common across states and will also have test locations with latitudes similar to those in Mississippi, data from some locations in each of these states can be used to aid in the selection of varieties for Mississippi soybean farming.
+Since the OVT's of these states will have several or many varieties that are common across states and will also have test locations with latitudes similar to those in Mississippi, data from some locations in each of these states can be used to aid in the selection of varieties for Mississippi soybean farming.

-An explanation of some facts that pertain to SVT conduct and results is warranted here.
+An explanation of some facts that pertain to OVT conduct and results is warranted here.
 The below topics are discussed to help you appropriately use data from the various locations within the states.